vivid-inc/ash-ra-template/QUALITY.md

 _Referencing [How SQLite Is Tested](https://www.sqlite.org/testing.html)_

 Reliability of ART is achieved in part by thorough and careful automated testing.
-The range of testing covers each ART component, it's public API, and code samples in the documentation.
+The range of testing covers each ART component, it's public API, code samples in the documentation, and assumed common execution environments (JDK and Clojure versions).

 ## Regression testing